 Medical CBT is the adaptation of orthodox cognitive behavior therapy for primary care, developed by Greg Dubord, MD, Assistant Professor of Psychiatry at the University of Toronto.
 Medical CBT emphasizes ten-minute techniques useful in normal family medicine visits.

 The introductory workshop

 Ten-Minute CBT: No-BS Techniques for the Front Line

 CBT Canada offers both three-hour (9.0 Mainpro+ credit) and six-hour (18.0 Mainpro+ credit) versions of the introductory workshop Ten-Minute CBT.
 Completing a Ten-Minute CBT workshop is recommended but not required before taking one of the core modules below.
 Some of the 2021 dates for Ten-Minute CBT include January 22, February 11, April 13, April 23, and May 19 (details).
 All are certified for three-credits-per-hour.

-There are three core 12hr medical CBT workshops, each of which is "triple strength" certified by the College of Family Physicians of Canada at the three-credits-per-hour level, for a total of 36.0 Mainpro+ credits each (108.0 Mainpro+ credits grand total).
+There are three core 12hr medical CBT workshops, each of which is three-credits-per-hour certified by the College of Family Physicians of Canada at the three-credits-per-hour level, for a total of 36.0 Mainpro+ credits each (108.0 Mainpro+ credits grand total).
 There are no prerequisites for any of the modules, and you can take them in any sequence you wish.
 Current options are as follows: